ETM1123/divvy-data-pipeline/tutorial.md

           context: .
           dockerfile: ./Dockerfile
         ```
+      - In the volume section, add the line below - that
+      mounts the `~/.google/credentials` directory to the container, allowing the container to access our google credential json file from the host machine.
+      ```yaml
+      Volumes:
+        - ~/.google/credentials/:/.google/credentials:ro
+      ```
       - In the environment section change the AIRFLOW__CORE__EXECUTOR variable from CeleryExecutor to LocalExecutor and and remove AIRFLOW__CELERY__RESULT_BACKEND and AIRFLOW__CELERY__BROKER_URL variables.
 The enviroment section should look like the following:
         ```yaml
         environment: